mohananagavenkat/cron-parser/README.md

 ### 2\.
 Install Dependencies

-Install the require dependencies using the following command.
+Install the required dependencies using the following command.

 `npm install`